Chase Claypool Player Prop Bets for NFL Week 8 | Pittsburgh vs. Cleveland 10/31/2021

 Season Stats

-- Claypool has 22 catches on 42 targets for 358 yards and one touchdown, averaging 59.7 yards per game.
+- Claypool's stat line this year shows 22 grabs for 358 yards and one touchdown.
+He averages 59.7 receiving yards per game and has been targeted 42 times.

+- So far this season, 17.9% of the 235 passes thrown by his team have gone Claypool's way.

-- With four targets in the red zone this season, Claypool has been on the receiving end of 16.0% of his team's 25 red zone pass attempts.
+- Claypool (four red zone targets) has been the recipient of 16.0% of his team's 25 red zone pass attempts.

 - The Steelers have thrown the ball in 64.2% of their plays from scrimmage this year while running the ball 35.8% of the time.
 This offensive attack ranks 28th in the NFL in points scored.